HORNETJOE/Glossary-of-tech-terms/README.md

 the process of tracking and documenting the skills, knowledge and experience that you gain both formally and informally as you work, beyond any initial training.
 It's a record of what you experience, learn and then apply.
 #### Why is this important
 CPD is important because it keeps the same level of professional standard during a project or any other work.
 This keeps work in a neat layout and easy to read for any other user as well as keep a style that the user can use.

+### Reviewing user stories
+user stories that are made during a projects starting phase may have to be reviewed later on to make sure that they align with the clients and the developers needs for the finished project.
+The stories are arranged in order of importance and are arranged into epics.
+These epics can then be broken down into stories which will make them easier to do.
+These are then put through testing and reviewing to make sure that they are up to the client or developers standards.
+This process is repeated until the end of the project and the application is finished.